Seravo/Library-Directory/README.md

 Icons by Glyphicons (http://glyphicons.com/), license CC-BY-3.0.

 The Dark theme for OpenLayers by MapBox (from http://zzolo.org/thoughts/openlayers-facelift), license GPL2+ (as modules in Drupal-git are derivates of Drupal).

+Thank you also for all the great Node.js packages we use in this project!